dakhama-mehdi/Hyper-VEM/Setup-Readme.md

 if get-vm work, be sure tge current user is in "Hyper-V administrators groups" if get-vm commandlet not working, try it on powershell administrator mode, if workin you must added user on administrators groups (may be a problem on systeme)

-# Windows 11 / Microsoft Account :
+# Windows 11 / Microsoft Account (Ask Credential) :

 If you use Microsoft Account as current user, pls restart computer when you add user to "Hyper-V Administrators Groups"